j-2k/Courses/README.md

 # All Courses notes
-I plan to do some things in the future to prepare for my master's in case I decide to pursue one in the near future.
+My personal notes about some courses & plan to do some things in the future to prepare for my master's in case I decide to pursue one in the near future.

 ### Specialization is to be of the ones below ONLY.
 - Electrical Engineering